Producer Interview Questions

 Question: What experience do you have using post-production editing software tools?

 Explanation: This is a technical question which asks you about your ability to use a piece of software.
 What makes this question interesting for a producer is that it is rare that you would have to work directly with this type of tool.
-The interviewer is asking you a question to understand if you can collaborate with editors and people involved in post-production and would have the necessary knowledge needed to understand their jobs and what they were doing.
-They’re not anticipating that you will have in-depth knowledge of editing software, just the familiarity with it.
+The interviewer is asking you a question to understand if you can collaborate with editors and people involved in post-production and would have the knowledge necessary to understand their jobs and what they were doing.
+They’re not anticipating that you will have in-depth knowledge of editing software, just familiarity with it.

 Example: “While I worked with post-production editing software during my time in college and on some of the early productions I was involved in, I have not used it myself in years.
-However, I have enough familiarity with these types of tools to understand what the post-production editors are doing and to be able to collaborate with them to produce the final product.
+However, I have enough familiarity with these types of tools to understand what the post-production editors are doing and am able to collaborate with them to produce the final product.
 I’m also not afraid to ask questions.
 If I don’t understand something, I will either ask somebody or do my own research.”

 Question: Can you tell me about a time where you needed to alter your style to accommodate the communication style of one of the critical members of the production team?

 Explanation: If this question looks familiar, it probably is.
-Interviewers will ask similar questions throughout an interview to calibrate your answers and ensure that you're responding consistently throughout the interview.
+Interviewers will ask similar questions throughout an interview to calibrate your answers and ensure you're responding consistently throughout the interview.
 As long as your answer truthfully and forthrightly, this should not be an issue.